Skip to Content

 The Da Silva Center for Ebstein’s Anomaly Symposium

-For the fifth consecutive year, the Heart Institute at UPMC Children’s is hosting the Da Silva Center for Ebstein’s Anomaly Symposium.
+For the sixth consecutive year, the Heart Institute at UPMC Children’s is hosting the Da Silva Center for Ebstein’s Anomaly Symposium.

 This educational event is designed to enhance knowledge, skills, and interdisciplinary collaboration in the care of patients with Ebstein's Anomaly.
 The symposium focuses on advancements in diagnosis, treatment, and patient-centered care, including cone repair and emerging research.
 Attendees will gain insights into updated clinical practices, patient engagement strategies, and quality improvement initiatives, ensuring a comprehensive approach to managing this congenital heart condition.
 The event aims to equip healthcare professionals with the tools needed to improve patient outcomes and provide compassionate, effective support to patients and their families.